 - We plan to expand our elective offerings.
 Our students will have the opportunity to explore new interests and improve the skills necessary for success in the area of their interest.
-Relatedly, we expect to hire one new assistant professor who will be a core M.P.A. faculty member.
+Relatedly, we aspire to hire an additional tenure-track assistant professor who will be a core M.P.A. faculty member.
 This will undoubtedly assist us in offering more M.P.A. courses in the future. - We intend to increase the number of M.P.A. students enrolled in our graduate program.
 By doing so, we can guarantee that course enrollment will remain high even when additional M.P.A. courses are offered. - Furthermore, we are in the process of making our program more visible to potential applicants and increasing our marketing efforts.
-Part of this process includes continuing to increase awareness of both the J.D./M.P.A dual degree program as well as the Graduate Certificate in Cross-Sector Alliances while maintaining strong relationships with both the Law School and Walton College of Business, respectively.
-Our dual degree program allows our students to obtain two graduate degrees in less time than if they went after each one separately.
-Also, our certificate program gives M.P.A. graduates the extra edge they need to succeed in the nonprofit sector.
+Part of this process includes continuing to increase awareness of both the J.D./M.P.A dual degree program while maintaining strong relationships with the Law School.
+Our dual degree program allows our students to obtain two graduate degrees in less time than if they went after each one separately. - We plan to participate in both the ACMA (Arkansas City Management Association) meetings and the NASPPAA (The Network of Schools of Public Policy, Affairs, and Administration) conference.
+These events will offer us a unique opportunity to connect with other M.P.A. programs and engage with numerous Arkansas city managers, which will help expand our knowledge, broaden our perspectives, and acquire valuable insights in this area.